sruusk/weather-vue/README.md

 A simple weather app built with Vue.js utilizing the OpenData API from the Finnish Meteorological Institute and the OpenWeatherMap API.

-This uses the OpenData as the primary source of weather data, but the OpenWeatherMap is used to complement the data when FMI OpenData does not have enough data available.
+This uses FMI OpenData as the primary source of weather data, but OpenWeatherMap is used to complement the data when FMI OpenData does not have enough data available.

 ### Weather Icons used in this project
 This project uses the [Weather Icons by Bas Milius](https://github.com/basmilius/weather-icons).